mahum-fareed-khan/Hotel-management-cpp/README.md

-# Hotel-management-cpp
+# Hotel-management-c
-Created a System for hotel booking using cpp
+Created a System for hotel booking using c